draconisPW/PWMAngband/docs/customize.rst

 as ``sdlinit.txt`` in the same directory as is used for preference files, see `User Pref Files`_ for details.
 Those settings will be automatically reloaded the next time you start the SDL interface.

+SDL2
+****

+With the SDL2 front end, the application has one window that can contain the main window and any of the subwindows.
+The application may also have up to three additional windows which can contain any of the subwindows.
+A subwindow may not appear in more than of those application windows.
+Unused portions of an application window are tiled with repetitions of the game's logo.

+Each of the application windows has a menu bar along the top.
+The "Menu" entry at the left end of the menu bar has the main menu for controlling aspects of the SDL2 interface.

+Next to "Menu", are a series of one letter labels that act as toggles for the terminal windows shown in the application window.
+Click on one to toggle it between on (drawn in white) and off (drawn in gray).
+It is not possible to toggle off the main window shown in the primary application window.

+At the end of the menu bar are two toggle buttons labeled "Size" and "Move".
+Each will be gray if disabled or white if enabled.
+Clicking on "Size" when it is disabled will enable it, disable "Move", turn off input to the game's core, and cause clicks and drags within the displayed subwindows to change the sizes for those subwindows.
+Clicking on "Move" when it is disabled will enable it, disable "Size", turn off input to the game's core, and cause clicks and drags within the displayed subwindows to change the positions for those subwindows.
+Disable both "Move" and "Size", by clicking on one if it is enabled, to restore passing input to the game's core.

+Within "Menu", the first entries control properties for each of the displayed terminal windows within that application window.
+For the main window, you can set the font, graphical tile set, whether the window is shown with borders or not, and whether or not the window will be shown on top of the other windows.
+For subwindows, you can set the font, the purpose (which is a shortcut for enabling the subwindow content as described in `Showing extra info in subwindows`_), the opaqueness ("alpha") of the window, whether the window is shown with borders or not, and whether or not the window will be shown on top of the other windows.

+Below the entries for the contained terminal windows, is an entry, "Fullscreen" for toggling fullscreen mode for that application window.
+That entry will display a rectangle at the end of the entry when fullscreen mode is on.
+That rectangle will be absent when fullscreen mode is off.

+In the primary application window which contains the main window, there is an entry, "Send Keypad Modifier", after that for whether key strokes from the numeric keypad will be sent to the game with the keypad modifier set.
+That entry will be gray when the modifier is not send and will be white when the modifier is sent.
+Sending the modifier allows some predefined keymaps to work, for instance shift with 8 from the numeric keypad to run north, at the cost of compatibility issues with some keyboard layouts that differ from the standard English keyboard layout for which normal keys have equivalents on the numeric keypad.  https://github.com/angband/angband/issues/4522 has an example of the problems that can be avoided by not sending the keypad modifier.

+Below "Send Keypad Modifier" in the primary application window's "Menu" is "Menu Shortcuts...".
+That allows you to set a keystroke to transfer control to a window's menu.
+By default, no such keystrokes are defined.
+That avoids potential conflicts with any keymaps you may have.
+While in the menus, keystrokes can be used for navigation.
+The in-game horizontal and vertical movement keys will work to move between controls as will Tab (to go to the "next" control) and Shift-Tab (to go to the previous control).
+Enter will activate a menu item if it can be activated.
+Trying to descend further into the menus with the in-game movement keys will also activate if a menu item if it is as deep as you can go.
+Below "Menu Shortcuts..." is "Windows":  use that to bring up one of the additional application windows.

+The final two entries in "Menu" are "About" for displaying an information dialog about the game and "Quit" to save the game and exit.

+When you leave the game, the current settings for the SDL interface are saved as ``sdl2init.txt`` in the same directory as is used for preference files, see `User Pref Files`_ for details.
+Those settings will be automatically reloaded the next time you start the SDL2 interface.